 No action is required on the part of applicants to extend the expiration date.
 The extension is automatic.
 See the table for a listing of the new expiration dates that apply to affected permits.
 In order to receive a written confirmation of the new expiration date (and have that appear in the DEM Permit database where applicable), applicants must fill-out and submit the Permit Tolling Expiration Date Change Form.
 Our file records will be updated when the form is executed by DEM.
 The applicant will receive a copy of the executed form.

-Should you have any questions, please call Linda Washington at 222-4700 Ext.
-7718, or the person who issued the permit in the applicable program office.
+Should you have any questions, please call (401) 222-3961, or the person who issued the permit in the applicable program office.